 It’s just a matter of, to steal a line from a budget committee deputation late last year, taxing fairly and spending wisely.

 And it has to go beyond simply arguments of this tax or that tax, increase one, eliminate another.
 How do you grow a tax/revenue base to match the expanding needs for infrastructure, services and programs which come with the growth of a city?
 Too often it’s only about approving almost exclusively residential development, in the form of condo towers downtown and sprawl in the outer suburban ring, for an immediate (relatively speaking) hit of tax returns and section 37 money.
-It’s basic math.
-More households = more tax revenue.

 The inevitable magic of the free market, am I right?